The deal

 Cost of use

 Monzo is (almost) completely free to use both in the UK and abroad.
-Card payments are free in the UK and abroad, as are UK cash machine withdrawals up to £400 a day and £5,500 a month.
+Card payments are free in the UK and abroad, as are UK cash machine withdrawals.
 Foreign ATM withdrawals are free up to £200 a month, with a three per cent fee after that.
-You can put cash into your account at all PayPoints, with a £1 fee per transaction.
-You can deposit up to £300 a day and up to £1,000 every six months.

-There is an optional overdraft of up to £500 that customers can activate in the app.
-Monzo charges an interest rate of 19 per cent, 29 per cent or 39 per cent EAR depending on your credit score.
+There is an optional overdraft of up to £2,000 that customers can activate in the app.
+Monzo charges an interest rate of 19 per cent, 29 per cent or (a very steep) 39 per cent EAR depending on your credit score.

 How do these costs compare to competitors?